It’s an inconvenient fact: every theme park has to occasionally close its rides, shows, and restaurants for maintenance.

 • Disney’s website lists the location as simply “temporarily unavailable,” with no reopening date posted

-• May re-open once lobby refurbishment project is complete (see below)
+• Might re-open in 2026 once lobby refurbishment project is complete

 • Portions of the main lobby will be closed at times